 Mr. Chunsheng was re-elected as President of ICA-AP at their last Regional Assembly held in New Delhi (India) on 18 November 2016 for a period of four years.
-He has served on the Alliance Board as Vice President for Asia-Pacific since 2007.
+He has served on the ICA Board as Vice President for Asia-Pacific since 2007.
 He is currently the Vice President of All China Federation of Supply and Marketing Cooperatives (ACFSMC).
 During his long period of service, he worked with Helihe farm in Heilongjiang Province, Forest Affairs Bureau and the State Council of China respectively, through which he gained rich experience on agricultural, management and leadership capacity.
 During his tenure at ACFSMC, he held major posts at the Farm Inputs Bureau, the Department of International Cooperation and the Vice President of ACFSMC.

 Europe - Jean-Louis Bancel

 Mr. Bancel was elected as President of Cooperatives Europe at the General Assembly on 27 April 2017 in Malta.
 Born in 1955, graduated from HEC (1978), ENA (1980-1982), PhD in Law, he chairs the Principles Committee of the ICA Board and is a member of the ICA Audit and Risk Committee.
 He was Chair of the International Cooperative Banking Association (ICBA) from 2006 to 2015 and of the International Cooperative and Mutual Insurance Federation (ICMIF) from 2001 to 2005.
 He is a former civil servant of the French Ministry of Finance in various senior positions.
 He worked as Secretary-General of Groupement des Entreprises Mutuelles d’Assurances (trade body of non-life mutual insurance, 1997–2004).
 He joined Crédit Coopératif in 2005 as Vice President and became Chairman in 2009.